robertthiesmeier/mi_impute_from/README.md

 qui export delimited iV* using v_study2.txt if iV1 != . , replace
 ```

-Back to Study 1 where we can import the files and perform the imputations and fit the imputation model in all imputed data sets.
+Back to Study 1 where we can import the files :inbox_tray: and perform the imputations and fit the imputation model in all imputed data sets.

 ```ruby
 quietly use study_1, clear